 Freediving Equalisation Techniques

-Freediving Equalization Techniques: How to Equalize Your Ears While Diving?
+Freediving Equalisation Techniques: How to Equalize Your Ears While Diving?

 Freediving is an incredible sport that allows divers to explore the depths of the ocean on a single breath.
 However, as you descend deeper into the water, the pressure can become increasingly intense, which can cause discomfort or even injury if you don’t equalize properly.

-Here’s a breakdown of some of the most common freediving equalization techniques:
+Here’s a breakdown of some of the most common freediving equalisation techniques: